-Game Over - UNODC Report Sport Corruption and Money Laundering
+Game Over – UNODC Report on Corruption and Money Laundering in Sports

-A highly interesting report by the United Nations Office on Drugs and Crime (UNODC) now also shows how strong the links between sport and organised crime can often be and how criminal networks exploit precisely this sector in order to launder the illegally obtained proceeds.
+However, a highly interesting report by the United Nations Office on Drugs and Crime (UNODC) now illustrates just how strong the links between sports and organized crime can be.
+It details how criminal networks exploit the sports industry to launder illicit proceeds.

 Why is the football sector particularly attractive for money laundering?

-According to a FATF report, which only refers to money laundering in the football sector (FATF, Money Laundering through the Football Sector), the structure of football clubs is already vulnerable to being exploited for money laundering.
-The structure is easy for criminal groups to penetrate, as there is often a lack of strict regulations.
-Football involves significant flows of money, particularly through high-value transfers, which makes the sector an attractive target for money laundering activities.
-Culturally, football's image as an "innocent sport" reduces the likelihood of management reporting suspicious activity, which further facilitates money laundering.
-The unpredictability of the sport and the potential for massive profits from transfers and talent development also contributes to the tolerance of irrational payments and increases the risk of financial crime.
+According to an FATF report focusing specifically on money laundering in the football sector (FATF, Money Laundering through the Football Sector), the structure of football clubs is inherently vulnerable to exploitation for money laundering.
+The structure is said to be easy for criminal groups to infiltrate due to often lacking strict regulations.
+The football sector involves substantial financial flows, especially through high-value player transfers, making it an attractive target for money laundering activities.
+Culturally, the image of football as an “innocent sport” reduces the likelihood that management reports suspicious activity, further facilitating money laundering.
+The unpredictability of the sport and the potential for massive profits from transfers and talent development also contribute to the tolerance of irrational payments and increase the risk of financial crime.

 This entanglement between football and money laundering is also addressed again in the new report.
-According to the UNODC, the transfer of athletes, primarily the trafficking of young football players, is often used to facilitate trade-based money laundering (TBML).
-The number and value of transfers are high, and the often opaque financial structure makes it possible to conceal illegal funds.
-This particularly affects football academies and tournaments, which can be easily infiltrated due to their less stringent regulation and lower public profile.
-Statistics from the Fédération Internationale de Football Association (FIFA) show that in the 2022/2023 football season, 10,000 transfers were only made up to the middle of the season, generating agent fees totalling 696 million US dollars.
+According to UNODC, the transfer of athletes — particularly the trade in young football players — is often used to facilitate trade-based money laundering (TBML).
+The number and value of transfers are high, and the often non-transparent financial structure enables the concealment of illicit funds.
+In particular, football academies and tournaments are affected, as they are more lightly regulated and receive less public attention, making them easier to infiltrate.
+FIFA statistics show that during the 2022/2023 football season, 10,000 transfers were completed by mid-season alone, generating agent fees of USD 696 million.

-While football continues to be the sport most affected by organised crime, the activities of criminal groups are also increasing in other sports, particularly boxing, tennis, table tennis and basketball.
+While football remains the sport most affected by organized crime, criminal group activity is also increasing in other sports — particularly boxing, tennis, table tennis, and basketball.

 Other methods of exploiting sport for money laundering

-The manipulation of sports competitions and illegal sports betting, especially via unregulated online platforms and through disguise using cryptocurrencies and prepaid cards, are still a frequently used way of laundering money, according to the UNODC report.
-Illegal betting is growing rapidly and accounts for almost two-thirds of the global betting market.
-As such, they are a significant source of income for organised criminal groups and undermine the integrity of sport.
+The manipulation of sports competitions and illegal sports betting — especially via unregulated online platforms and through concealment using cryptocurrencies and prepaid cards — remain, according to the UNODC report, frequently used means of laundering money.
+Illegal betting is rapidly increasing and accounts for almost two-thirds of the global betting market.
+As such, it represents a significant source of income for organized criminal groups and undermines the integrity of sports.

-The report presents various case studies.
-These include a few that illustrate how the sports sector is exploited for money laundering in various ways.
+The report presents several case studies, including examples that demonstrate how the sports sector is exploited for money laundering in various ways.

-Operation Mursal was a Spanish-led, international investigation into a criminal network that laundered money through match-fixing.
-The perpetrators specifically manipulated third division football matches in Romania and a table tennis tournament in Eastern Europe.
-They used large satellite dishes to receive signals directly from the pitches and exploited the delay to analyse matches ahead of time.
-This allowed them to place accurate bets and realise high profits.
+Operation Mursal was a Spain-led international investigation into a criminal network that engaged in match-fixing to launder money.
+The perpetrators deliberately manipulated football matches in Romania’s third league as well as a table tennis tournament in Eastern Europe.
+They used large satellite dishes to receive signals directly from the playing fields and exploited the delay to assess matches in real time.
+This allowed them to place accurate bets and achieve high winnings.

-These illegal proceeds were then laundered through several bank accounts in Spain, all of which were linked to the main suspect.
-In the meantime, he was staying in Dubai and was eventually arrested and extradited to Spain, which illustrates the international dimension of the money laundering operation.
+The illegal proceeds were then laundered through several bank accounts in Spain, all linked to the main suspect.
+He had been residing in Dubai but was eventually arrested and extradited to Spain — highlighting the international dimension of the money laundering operation.

-The report makes a number of recommendations to make it more difficult for organised crime to infiltrate the sports sector and thus also to prevent large-scale money laundering activities.
+The report provides several recommendations to make it harder for organized crime to infiltrate the sports sector and thus to prevent large-scale money laundering.

-Increased international cooperation is of central importance.
-This includes greater information sharing through centralised databases and platforms that facilitate real-time tracking of suspicious betting patterns, financial transactions and other indicators.
-The report also proposes far-reaching disclosure requirements for all parties involved in player transfers, including financial conditions and details of third-party owners, in order to prevent covert transactions.
+Of central importance is enhanced international cooperation.
+This includes increased information sharing through central databases and platforms that facilitate real-time tracking of suspicious betting patterns, financial transactions, and other indicators.
+The report also proposes comprehensive disclosure requirements for all parties involved in player transfers, including financial terms and information on third-party owners, to prevent covert transactions.

-It must gradually become easier to recognise and apprehend criminal networks by tracking financial flows.
-This would require the development of advanced financial monitoring and reporting systems to track transfer payments in order to automatically recognise suspicious transactions.
+It should gradually become easier to identify and prosecute criminal networks by tracking financial flows.
+For this, advanced financial monitoring and reporting systems must be developed to automatically detect suspicious transactions.

 You can find the full report here: UNODC Report

-*In particular since this sector was included in the new EU Anti-Money Laundering Regulation (EU AML Regulation).
-Regulation (EU) 2024/1624 of the European Parliament and of the Council on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing (EU AML Regulation), which means that certain actors will be regarded as independent obliged entities from 2029.
-To this end, we have our blog has already published a number of articles.
+This is particularly relevant since the sector was included in the new EU Anti-Money Laundering Regulation (EU-AML-VO), Regulation (EU) 2024/1624 of the European Parliament and of the Council on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing.
+Certain actors in this sector will be considered independent obliged entities from 2029 onwards.
+We have already published a series of articles on our blog regarding this topic.

 Latest news